 - Most weight-loss diets are heavily loaded with fiber.
 Water will make sure your digestive system will easily handle the added fiber workload.

 Science agrees: Drinking more water = weight loss

-In another study conducted at Virginia Tech in Blacksburg, Virginia, researchers found that each over weight dieter who drank two large glasses of water before every meal lost approx. 2.26 KGs (5 pounds) of weight more than a group of over weight dieters who didn't increase their water intake at all.
+In another study conducted at Virginia Tech in Blacksburg, Virginia, researchers found that each overweight dieter who drank two large glasses of water before every meal lost approx. 2.26 KGs (5 pounds) of weight more than a group of obese dieters who didn't increase their water intake at all.

 Try this simple test: grab a bottle of soda, a can of fruit punch, then add a bottle of water.
-Now ask yourself this question: "Which one of these is the healthiest choiceu”
+Now ask yourself this question: "Which one of these is the healthiest choice?"

 Drinking water will encourage you to choose healthier foods…and eat more of them!
 Researchers at the University of Oregon and Michigan State University conducted two studies examining the role of drinks on food choices.